Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 by the Linux cron deamon.
 This example crontab line invokes a data frame recording every 15 minutes:

-- Appends the log file with a single data frame when called by the Linux cron deamon.
+- Appends a log file with a single data frame when called by the Linux cron deamon.
 This example crontab line invokes a data frame recording every 15 minutes: